PlayFab/MpsAgent/README.md

 - LocalMultiplayerAgent

 An executable that mimics PlayFab Multiplayer Servers (MPS) operations to aid in local debugging.
-Follow the [Local Debug instructions for usage](https://docs.microsoft.com/en-us/gaming/playfab/features/multiplayer/servers/locally-debugging-game-servers-and-integration-with-playfab).
+See [PlayFab documentation - LocalMultiplayerAgent Overview](https://docs.microsoft.com/en-us/gaming/playfab/features/multiplayer/servers/localmultiplayeragent/local-multiplayer-agent-overview) to learn how to debug your game servers using LocalMultiplayerAgent.
 If you want to develop for Linux Containers on Windows, check out [this document](lcow.md).

 > This repository replaces and deprecates the project in [this GitHub repo](https://github.com/PlayFab/LocalMultiplayerAgent).
 The executable produced by that project was called `MockAgent`.
 This has been renamed to `LocalMultiplayerAgent` for consistency.